 The material used to make the huts were effective to keep the rooms warm in winter and cool in summer.
 The vessels used for cooking and eating were also made of mud and clay in the village by the potters.

 With changing times, one can observe the effect of transformation on the construction of houses near Khuri sand dunes.
-Stones have replaced the old, traditional materials of building houses.
+Stones have replaced the old, traditional materials for building houses.

 Not every villager has welcomed such a change with open arms.
 There are still a few who believe to preserve their deep-rooted culture.

-Khuri village, with time and efforts of Mr Bhagwan Singh, who is locally known as ‘Tiger Chief’, has seen a new phase of development over the years.
+Khuri village, with the time and efforts of Mr Bhagwan Singh, who is locally known as ‘Tiger Chief’, has seen a new phase of development over the years.

-The village near now has its own primary and secondary school, a hospital, a post office and an animal hospital.
-Though a lot has been accomplished but there is still scope of improvisation.
+The village now has its own primary and secondary school, a hospital, a post office and an animal hospital.
+Though a lot has been accomplished there is still scope for improvisation.

 You will find women in the village dressed up in their traditional attire called ghaghra and odhni.
 The old men of the village still adorn their customary outfit called tevta and kameez along with a saafaa (rajasthani turban).

 Farming in Rajasthan depends majorly upon rains.
 A good monsoon means a happy farmer.
 The main crops grown near Khuri sand dunes are Til, Moong, Bajra and Chana.

-A major thing that attracts tourist to this village and Khuri sand dunes is its raw beauty.
-It is still untouched from the clutches of modern-day commercialization and stands proud with its culture and heritage.
+A major thing that attracts tourists to this village and the Khuri sand dunes is its raw beauty.
+It is still untouched from the clutches of modern-day commercialization and stands proud of its culture and heritage.

 Getting to Khuri Sand Dunes Jaisalmer

-You can reach Khuri sand dunes through a number of ways.
+You can reach Khuri sand dunes in a number of ways.
 Some are more reasonable than others –

 |The distance to Khuri from New Delhi (India’s capital) is 860 km.
 The drive to Khuri is very long and can be exhausting.